 Like other environment variables, its value is set through the system preferences window (see Section 4.5.1).
 If it is not defined, openSF will use the value of \$OPENSF_HOME to maintain backward compatibility.
-If \$OPENSF_HOME is also undefined, then \$E2E_HOME is set to <OPENSF_INSTDIR>.
-By default, the setup sets it to the root folder of the openSF installation, which would be similar to this (in a UNIX-like operating system):
+If \$OPENSF_HOME is also undefined, then \$E2E_HOME defaults to the workspace folder as described in section 3.5.1.3.
+The user is recommended to tailor this value to their preferred path in the user's directory.